andrew/ultimate-awesome/README.md

 - [awesome-few-shot-generation](https://github.com/kobeshegu/awesome-few-shot-generation) - [IJCV-2025] A curated list of awesome few-shot image generation papers.
 - [open-source-aviation](https://github.com/lucianosrp/open-source-aviation) - A list of open-source aviation projects and data.
 - [awesome-bitcoin-sv](https://github.com/monkeylord/awesome-bitcoin-sv) - A curated list of bitcoin services and tools for software developers.
-- [awesome-scene-graph](https://github.com/mqjyl/awesome-scene-graph) - A curated list of scene graph generation and related area resources. :-).
 - [awesome-waves](https://github.com/msmolyakov/awesome-waves) - Curated list of awesome things for development on Waves blockchain.
+- [awesome-design-dev](https://github.com/noobnooc/awesome-design-dev) - 🧑‍💻 Curate awesome design assets for developers.
 - [awesome-article-collection](https://github.com/Olanetsoft/awesome-article-collection) - Curated articles by writers, both technical and non-technical.
 This was made specifically to encourage content creators to discover their strengths and consistently produce quality articles.
 You are welcome to participate by sending a PR.
 - [awesome-wicket](https://github.com/PhantomYdn/awesome-wicket) - A curated list of awesome projects powered by Apache Wicket .
 - [awesome-rpa](https://github.com/rpabotsworld/awesome-rpa) - A curated list of awesome RPA Tools, Blogs, frameworks, libraries, software and resources.